Sheratan095/ft_irc/Notes.md

 channels names case sensitive?? now yes

-TO DO nick name sensitive?
+DONE nick name sensitive now yes

 TO DO crash with an ssl connection??